A security flaw in Netscape Communications Corp.’s

 Mozilla, according to an

-by Marc Slemko, who discovered the bug.
+analysis written by Marc Slemko, who discovered the bug.
 The bug, Slemko said in his analysis, can be exploited by causing users to visit a Web address inserted into HTML (Hypertext Markup Language) code on a Web page or in an HTML-formatted e-mail.
 If the user were to view the malicious Web site, cookies could be stolen off the user’s computer, Slemko said.

 Cookies are small data files used by many Web sites to track user visits, preferences and identity.
 If a cookie is readable, it can be used to impersonate the rightful owner of that cookie on a Web site.